Managed access (corrections)

 As of 2016, only California, Maryland, Mississippi, South Carolina, and Texas had tested managed access systems.

 Drawbacks

 Managed access systems are unable to stop the use of contraband devices using Wi-Fi to connect to the internet.
-Deployment of managed access systems requires FCC approval as well as consent from cellular network carriers.
+Deployment of managed access systems requires FCC approval and may require consent from cellular network carriers.
 The devices can also cause interference outside of the prison if they are not properly implemented.